 Congratulations to the glorious winner – until next time, when it is time for “Bier and Würstchen” once again.

 We look forward to another "Lange Nacht der Forschung" in two years.
-Here you will find a collection of pictures from this year's event.
+Here, opens an external URL you will find a collection of pictures from this year's event.

-On March 13th, our colleagues Patricia, Thomas, Lukas and Sara of the CTO Institute visited the NMS (Neue Mittelschule) Eferding Nord.
+On March 13th, our colleagues Patricia, Thomas, Lukas and Sara of the CTO Institute visited the NMS (Neue Mittelschule, opens an external URL in a new window) Eferding Nord.
 We prepared a whole bunch of experiments in order to share our knowledge to the pupils and give an insight into the world of chemistry.
 The disciples were very excited because the experiments we brought with us gave a stunning insight into everyday life.
 Sometimes it was very astonishing for the participants how it could be possible to bind a whole litre of water with just a few spoonsful of a white powder, that it’s possible that breathing air can change the colour of a liquid or a banknote can be light up without burning it.

 Despite the friendly welcome of the teachers and the fun with the teenagers, we drove back to Linz after some hours and we all agreed that surely next year there will be found again a few colleagues to work one day as a "chemistry teacher".